The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: The stable De Giorgi conjecture

 In this section we prove the stable De Giorgi conjecture.
-Then we use the stability to derive an integral curvature bound and use this to study the convergence of translations at infinity of a solution $u$ to \eqref{equation 0.1}, which is assumed to be stable outside a compact set.
+Then we use the stability to derive an integral curvature bound and use this to study the convergence of translations at infinity of a solution $u$ to \eqref{equation 0.1}, if it is stable outside a compact set.